amaliariegelhuth/Huffman-Coding/README.md

 The `src` directory contains `FileIO.java`, an interface (ADT) for reading input and writing output, and an implementation of that interface called `FileIOC.java`.
 You can use this class for reading in the file you want to compress and for writing out the compressed file.
 (You will also use this class to read in a compressed file and write it out to uncompressed format in the next problem set.)
 More information on the FileIOC.java class is below.

-In addition, the `src` directory contains skeleton code for `Huff.java`.
+In addition, the `src` directory contains well commented starter code for `Huff.java`.
+You might not use all this code, but it will help you read in a file character by character and write out to a binary file.

 The `samples` directory contains a few test files that you can use to test your code.

 The file `Huff.jar` is a Java archive containing a reference implementation of the *compression* half of the codec.
 The file `Puff.jar` is a Java archive containing a reference implementation of the *decompression* half of the codec.
 These `.jar` files contain only compiled Java classes.
+You will not be able to view the actual code without sneaky efforts.

 You can use these jar files to test whether your code is doing what it should be doing.
 If you can compress a file with *your* `Huff.java` implementation, and decompress it with the included `Puff.jar` file, then your code works.
 You can also inspect the output of `Huff.jar` and compare it to the output of your code for `Huff.java`.